 President and Mrs. Trump are delighted to take part in the longstanding tradition of welcoming members of the public to tour the White House.
 To request a White House tour, please contact your Member of Congress.
 Contact information for all congressional offices can be found on Congress.gov.

 Requests can be submitted up to three months in advance and no less than 21 days prior to the desired tour date.
 Tours are scheduled on a first come, first served basis and a limited number of spaces are available; therefore, you are encouraged to submit your request as early as possible.
-White House tours are typically hosted Tuesday through Thursday from 7:30 a.m. to 11:30 a.m., and Friday and Saturday from 7:30 a.m. to 1:30 p.m. (excluding federal holidays and unless otherwise noted).
+White House tours are typically hosted on Fridays and Saturdays from 8:00AM to 11:00AM (excluding federal holidays and unless otherwise noted).
 If your tour is confirmed, please note that you will be assigned a specific time and all tours may be subject to change or cancellation.

 If you are a citizen of a foreign country, please contact your embassy in Washington, D.C. for assistance in submitting a tour request.